benzitohhh/c-the-hard-way/README.md

 ```
     ctags -e -R   ;; i.e. this works fine for C (outputs file TAGS)
-                  ;; you can also run this in /usr/include/ (to get tags table for stdio.h and friends)
+                  ;; you can also run this in /usr/include/ (to get tags table for stdio.h and friends),
+                  ;; although you may need to run sudo and set tmpdir i.e.

+    sudo TMPDIR=/tmp ctags -e -R
 ```